capooti/foss4g_2017_geonode_solr/docs/03_geoserver.md

 Before starting, make sure GeoNode and GeoServer are up and running at: http://localhost:8000/ and http://localhost:8080/geoserver/
 Make sure you are logged in both of them.

-If GeoNode/GeoServer are not running, activate the virtualenv and run the Django development server:
+If GeoNode/GeoServer are not running, activate the virtualenv, start geoserver and run the Django development server:

 ```sh
 $ cd /workshop/